brandur/org/drafts/elegant-apis.md

 }
 ```

 `items` is another special keyword that applies specifically to the `array` type.
 It indicates that all items in the array should conform to the referenced schema; in this case, that means that `domains` should be an array of objects that validate according to the `domain` schema.
-Take this valid value for example:
+For example, this array validates correctly:

 ```
 [